jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 # Acknowledgments

-We thank anyone who has made a contribution to these materials, however small, assisted in code review for us, or helped as demonstrators on the course.
+We thank anyone who has made a contribution to these materials, however small, assisted in code review for us, or helped as demonstrators on the courses.

 The [Institute of Computing for Climate Science](https://iccs.cam.ac.uk/) received support through [Schmidt Sciences](https://www.schmidtsciences.org/).